Personal Teaching Philosophy

 DUE: IN STAGES

 Based on your experiences in learning and teaching, both from your own career as a student and teacher and from our discussions in Principles of College Teaching, you are to think about and write your own personal philosophy of teaching.

 The philosophy must reflect your viewpoint, your basic theories about learning and teaching.
 You may certainly borrow and adapt ideas from others ... just be sure to credit them when that seems appropriate.
 Take your time with this.
 You will be submitting three different versions during several weeks during the semester.
 I'll "grade" this assignment only when you have completed all three versions ... but we will evaluate your work as you complete the three stages.

-For colleagues: (Due: Oct 10) The second version is prepared for your professional colleagues.
+For colleagues: (Due: March 6) The second version is prepared for your professional colleagues.
 This statement of your personal teaching philosophy should be a more polished document that you might share as part of a job application, for example.
 I'll ask you to share your philosophies with each other and provide each other with pertinent feedback.
 You'll have a chance to read what others write in their personal teaching philosophies and will have the benefit of reactions from your peers.
 You may decide to incorporate others' feedback or not.
-You'll be using groups within K-State Online to provide feedback to each other.
+You may be using groups within K-State Online to provide feedback to each other.

 Class Discussion: Finally we'll spend some time in class considering what you have learned from writing all of these versions of you own teaching philosophy.